mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 adding TCP connections.
 The client advertises address that it can use as source when adding TCP connections.

-TODO: What happens when a valid connection is being established on non advertised addresses?
-For the client, it could be because of NAT.
-For the server, it MAY refuse the connection?

 ~~~
 New Address frame {
     Type (8) = 0x07,